Get 20% OFF your perfect routine. Take our health quiz.

 Sleep

-Up to 60% of women suffer from sleep problems when menopausal.
-Sleep disruption can be driven by hormonal shifts (oestrogen and progesterone), mood changes and hot flushes.
-While more research is needed, studies suggest magnesium can improve sleep quality and quantity in older adults — a helpful lever if nights are fragmented.
+Up to 60% of women suffer sleep problems during menopause — driven by hormonal shifts, mood changes and hot flushes.
+Studies suggest magnesium can improve sleep quality and quantity in older adults, making it a useful lever when nights become fragmented.

 Read more: Magnesium for sleep